December 5, 2021

 How often have you seen a three-pronged (grounding) plug with either the third prong removed, or with all three prongs somehow jammed into a two-pronged extension cord?
 Plenty of times, no doubt.
 Never remove the grounding pin from a three-pronged plug.
-This sort of jury-rigging defeats the proper grounding of the appliance, rendering it unsafe.
-Another thing to be aware of is whether the appliance you’re using is rated for outdoor use.
-Check to be sure.
-Most products rated for outdoor use are weather resistant to some degree; those that aren’t could become dangerous after a brief sprinkle or possibly even in dewy night air.
+This sort of jury-rigging defeats the proper grounding of the appliance and renders it unsafe.

 With all the water in and around them, pools, hot tubs, and spas are dangerous areas for appliances and consumer electronics.
-Make sure all radios, TVs, blenders, etc. are clear of splashing or dripping water, and that all outlets nearby are GFCI equipped.
+Keep all radios, TVs, blenders, etc. clear of splashing or dripping water, and install GFCI equipped outlets.
 If an electrical appliance falls into the water, shut off the circuit first before unplugging it.
 Don’t reach into the water to get it.

 You may have heard that lightning doesn’t strike the same place twice.
 Unfortunately, it does, and it strikes twice as often on tall buildings.
 In total, lightning strikes around 20 million times a year in the United States.